Skip to Main Content

 Decode an Assignment

-Read your assignment carefully and see if you can answer these questions:
+Read your assignment carefully and make sure you can answer these questions:

 • What is the purpose of the project?